Joint Ventures Used Wisely for Online Entrepreneurs

 We shared ownership of the course, meaning that we both worked on the course content, the membership site, and presenting the material to our students.
 Her tech team completed the work we needed done for this and that worked extremely well.
 We used Jeanette’s hosting company, while I purchased the necessary domain names.

 This was quite a learning experience for me, and being able to work virtually alongside someone of Dr. Cates’ caliber made it possible for me to have some on the job training in my newly founded and conceived online business.
 If I wasn’t sure of something we were doing, I would simply contact Jeanette to discuss it.
 In fact, our arrangement progressed so smoothly that we went on to create additional courses and programs, as well as a series of workshops and conferences throughout the next several years.

 Then we decided to create a course on exactly how to set up and implement a joint venture as a new entrepreneur.
 We offered this training for two years and many people told us how grateful they were to learn from two people who had actually been quite successful with this business model.

 My primary advice if you are considering this is to make sure you choose a joint venture partner you can see eye to eye with when it comes to specific choices and decisions that must be made.
 Start with something small, like Jeanette and I did with our first course and then move on to bigger and more sophisticated projects over time as the relationship evolves, You’ll be glad you did and your success will be all the sweeter.

 I’m Connie Ragen Green, online marketing strategist, bestselling author, and international speaker on the topics of entrepreneurship and inner game mind shifts.
-Let’s connect to see how I may best serve you in the near future.
+Be sure to take a look at JVs Made Simple so you may get started right away with Joint Ventures.
+Then let’s connect to see how I may best serve you in the near future.